juancamilog/mbrl/README.md

-# mbrl_pytorch
+# mbrl
-Model based RL methods implemented in pytorch.
+Model based RL methods implemented with tensorflow and edward.